This post may include affiliate links. Thank you for your support.

 Update: This barbacoa recipe was originally published in October 2020.
 I’ve made updates to the post below to include more information about beef barbacoa, as well as tips and tricks for making the cooking process easy and stress-free!

 Hi, friends!
-I am super excited for today’s recipe!
 If you have been searching for some next level beefy goodness, you have come to the right place!
-Today’s recipe isn’t just absolutely delicious, it’s also a breeze to prepare!
-It’s one of our favorite beef recipes, and after one bite I’m positive it will become your family’s favorite too!
+Today’s beef recipe isn’t just absolutely delicious, it’s also a breeze to prepare and it happens to be one of my family’s favorites.

 Table of Contents